 - Does your plan provide hospitalization, medical and surgical treatment in the Troy, NY area?

 - Does your plan provide prescription drug coverage in the Troy, NY area?

 Travel Insurance does not work the same as traditional United States health insurance plans.
 Beginning with the 2014-2015 academic year, travel insurance will no longer meet the requirements to waive the RPI/CDPHP plan.
 Do not purchase or renew your Travel Insurance Plan.
 In order to meet RPI health insurance requirements, you will need to enroll in the RPI/CDPHP plan.
 You can only waive out of the RPI/CDPHP health insurance plan with a traditional, US-based, health insurance plan.

 Insurance Fees for the 2017-2018 Acadmeic Year

 All full-time students are enrolled in the RPI sponsored health insurance plan via the health insurance fee on the e-bill ($642 per semester).
 Each year you must elect to waive or affirm this enrollment via the on-line Health Portal (see above).
 Part-time students can voluntarily enroll in the RPI/CDPHP health insurance plan via the waiver/enrollment form found on the Health Portal (see above).
+Please email firstname.lastname@example.org to request that the enrollment form be sent to your portal account.
 The fee for part-time students is also $642 per semester.